bonahts/data-science/README.md

 # data-science
 Personal Documentation.

-This repository will be part of my journey for to learning about data science.
+This repository will be part of my journey to learning about data science.
 Hopefully always update every week.

 References : <br />